gabrielweyer/nuggets/win-dbg/README.md

 ## Working with exceptions

-Find all the exceptions on the Heap:
+Find all the exceptions on the heap:

 ```text
 !dumpheap -type Exception -stat